Photo courtesy of Maximus

 If the DWC implemented its own National Policy for the Management of the Wild Elephant in Sri Lanka, as passed by Cabinet, and worked on the action plan submitted by a Presidential Committee, a report that still has to see the light of day, then much of the human-elephant conflict could be addressed, with the saving of both human and elephant lives, and the protection of this iconic species for generations to come to marvel at and co-exist with.
 However, with the DWC abrogating its principles of conservation in favour of politically encouraged wildlife control, the future for both species looks dim; for the survival of each is connected to the other.

 This is the first part in a series on Abandoning Conservation For Control: The Political Destruction Of The Department Of Wildlife Conservation.
-Part 2 – Prisons In The Jungle – will be published tomorrow.
+Click here to read Part 2 – Prisons In The Jungle, and here to read Part 3 – The Final Nail in the Coffin of the Wild Elephant